pgruetter/sdl-docs/docs/getting-started/get-departures.md

 We set its type to WebserviceFileDataObject to tell SDL that this is a webservice call returning a file.
 SDL comes with a broad set of predefined data object types and can easily be extended.
 More on that later.
 Each type of data object comes with its own set of parameters.
 For a WebserviceFileDataObject, the only mandatory one is the url, so we set that as well.
+We also set the option readTimeoutMs to a couple of seconds because the Rest-Service can be slow to respond.

 - stg-departures:
 This data object acts as a target for our first action, so where and how to download the file to.